In this article:

 In a nutshell, yes, provided the charter starts and ends in international waters, such as in Italy or Albania for charters wishing to incorporate the Ionian Islands, or Turkey for itineraries that include the Aegean archipelagos.

-In this case, the yacht is not required to hold a Greek Charter Licence, but will be liable to VAT in the country of embarkation.
+In this case, the yacht is not required to hold a Greek Charter Licence or e-Charter Permit, but will be liable to VAT in the country of embarkation.

-Please note that the rules regarding VAT and itineraries incorporating travel outside of Greek waters are continually evolving, therefore we advise that you speak with your yacht charter broker for further clarification before you travel.
+Please note that the rules regarding VAT, permits and itineraries incorporating travel outside of Greek waters are continually evolving, therefore we advise that you speak with your yacht charter broker for further clarification before you travel.

 To learn more about travelling in Greece on your luxury yacht charter, please read our comprehensive Greece yacht charter destination guide, which offers lots of useful information and tips.